Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/UpdateNotes/Ronivan's Legacy 1_11.md

 - if the thermal capacitor exceeds its capacity due to insufficient cooling, the building will be rendered unusable until all heat has been dispersed.
 While the capacitor is above 100%, the building will take heat damage.
 - added a configurable capacitor heat threshold logic output port
 - added a "building is fabricating" logic output port
+- removed eco diesel generator from the super sustainable achievment list, added all combustion boilers

 Fixes: